ddnexus/pagy/docs/extras/calendar.md

 ### `configuration` argument

-The `configuration` argument must be a Hash structure with the keys representing the type of configuration and the values being the Hash of the variables that you want to pass for the creation of the specific pagy object (or a `boolean` for the [Active flag](#active-flag)).
+The `configuration` argument must be a Hash structure with the keys representing the type of configuration and the values being the Hash of the options that you want to pass for the creation of the specific pagy object (or a `boolean` for the [Active flag](#active-flag)).

 The `configuration` hash can be composed by the following types of configuration: